Unitech/gridcontrol/grid-cli/README.md

 $ grid provision
 ```

-This will install:

-- NVM
-- Node.js
-- PM2
-- Gridcontrol node
+*This will copy the SSH pub key and install NVM, Node.js, PM2 and Gridcontrol*

 3/ Play